rivamcknight/riddles-api/README.md

 No authentication is needed to use this API.

 ## Usage
-The API's endpoints and usage are described in the following sections.
+The API's endpoints and usage are described in the following sections:

 - [Get riddles in bulk or by id](#getting-riddles-in-bulk-or-by-id):
   - [Get all riddles or an individual riddle](#-to-get-all-riddles-or-an-individual-riddle)